raspofabs/magnoliabook/Servos.md

 ## Where to go?

-You could try combining the light sensor lesson with the servo, and have the servo react to light levels.
+You could try combining the analogue input lessons with the servo, and have the servo react to the potentiometer, or light levels.